jsealey/Salami/README.md

 ## Getting Started

-First, you must ensure that you have [Ruby on Rails installed](http://rubyonrails.org/download.)
+First, you must ensure that you have <a href="http://rubyonrails.org/download" target="_blank">Ruby on Rails installed</a>.

 then...